d33dler/asteroids-2d/3_asteroids/README.md

 ##Note:
-#####Hosting work only for local networks .
+#####Hosting works only for local networks .
 Input "localhost" into hosting address !

 <!--